 Step 3: Embed Form to Site

 Now click on the “Forms” tab at the top of the page and it will take you to a list of the forms you’ve created.
-On the Contact Form that you just created, click the “Share” button.
+On the Contact Form that you just created, click on the form to show the “Share” button.
+Click on the “Share” button.

 In WordPress, find the contact page and paste the code into the Text editor of that page.
 You can also install the Wufoo Shortcode Plugin and then paste in the shortcode rather than the html code.